Otite-Git/Otite-Git/README.md

 - 🔭 I’m an AWS and Cloud Subject Matter Expert.
 - 💼 I'm also a developer in Programming Language.
 - 🌱 I enjoy learning about various tools, experimenting and piloting them.
-- 💬 Ask me about anything , Would love to answer them.✌
+- 💬 Ask me about anything , Would love to answer them.<!--✌-->
 - 📫 How to reach me: I'm on LinkedIn Just enter my name Otite Egbeniyoko
 - 📝 [Python Project Portfolio](https://github.com/Otite-Git/Python-Language-Projects.git)
 - ⚡ My AWS Cloud Developer: